wusunjie/SmartPlatform/README.md

 ### Linux:

-1. export ARM_NONE_EABI_HOME=/usr.

-2. make BOARD_NAME=waveshare.
+1. make BOARD_NAME=waveshare.

 ### Windows:

-1. Set environment variable ARM_NONE_EABI_HOME=toolchain install path.

-For example: C:/GNU_Tools_ARM_Embedded/6_2017_q2_update

-2. Use CMake GUI, set the source directory to cmake, then choose your prefer build system.
+1. Use CMake GUI, set the source directory to cmake, then choose your prefer build system.

+2. add macro define in CMake GUI for STM32_PLATFORM_BOARD_NAME to your board name, such as waveshare.

 3. Use your build system to open the project, then build in it.